jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

 Some documents in the envelope may be with restricted access for some role of the processing flow. :ref:`Document access configuration<documentAccessRestriction>`

-Documents with restricted access have respective locker icon and doesn't have possibility to be downloaded
+Documents with restricted access display a lock icon and cannot be downloaded

 .. image:: pic_externalDocument/ExternalDocumentRestrictedAccessByRole.png
    :width: 600
    :align: center

-.. note:: documents with restriction, also will not be included to the envelope archive if archive downloaded by role for which restriction configured
+.. note:: Documents with restrictions will also not be included in the envelope archive if the archive is downloaded by a role for which the restriction is configured